Erica Leerhsen

 Erica Lei Leerhsen (born February 14, 1976) is an American actress.
 She first gained recognition for her leading part in the moderately successful horror sequel Book of Shadows: Blair Witch 2 (2000).
 Her work led her to take on a recurring role in the first season of The Guardian and star in the horror hit The Texas Chainsaw Massacre (2003).
-She has since appeared in numerous films of that genre, including Wrong Turn 2: Dead End (2007), Lonely Joe (2009) and The Butterfly Room (2012).
+She has since appeared in numerous films of that genre, including Wrong Turn 2: Dead End (2007), Lonely Joe (2009) and The Butterfly Room (2012), and is considered a scream queen.
 She has also acted in the Woody Allen films Hollywood Ending (2002), Anything Else (2003) and Magic in the Moonlight (2014) as well as in Allen's play A Second-Hand Memory (2004).

 Early life

 Leerhsen was born in New York City, and was raised in Ossining, Westchester County, New York, along with her two younger sisters, Debbie and Nora.
 Their father, Charles Leerhsen, is a longtime editor of celebrity publication Us Weekly.
 She attended St. Augustine's School and Ossining High School and attended the Boston University College of Fine Arts.
 While in college, Leerhsen performed in stage productions of The Call of the Wild and The Tempest.
 After graduating in 1998, she earned BFA in acting the same year.